Michael Hartmann (judge)

-Michael John Hartmann GBS (夏正民) is a senior judge.
+Michael John Hartmann GBS (夏正民) is a Hong Kong judge.
 He is Chairman of the Market Misconduct Tribunal and the Securities and Futures Appeals Tribunal in Hong Kong.

 Early life and education

 Hartmann was born in Bombay (now Mumbai), British India on 24 July 1944 to a British father and an Australian mother.
 He was raised near Orange, New South Wales, Australia.